savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ### Page cache

 This was mentioned in the previous part.
-It turns out that, when acessing data from memory devices such as hard drives and etc, the data is also read and written using pages.
+It turns out that, when accessing data from storage devices such as hard drives, the data is also read and written using pages.

 And, in order to optimize the application's activity, the OS keeps some of the disk's pages in memory, synchronizing them from time to time